 Wah Nam International is an investment holding company, incorporated in Bermuda and listed on the HKEx (Hong Kong Stock Code 159) since 2002.
-If the Offer is successful, Wah Nam International Shares will also be listed on the ASX.
+Accordingly, it is governed by the Companies Act, the HKEx Listing Rules, and if the Offer is successful and it is granted admission to the official list of the ASX, the ASX Listing Rules.
+It is a foreign company for the purposes of the Corporations Act.